apache/incubator-kie-tools/packages/online-editor/README.md

 Obs.: _`github.com` and `github.<enterprise_name>.com` use different APIs.
 If your Caddyfile is proxying `github.com` you'll need to change the `getGithubInstanceApiUrl` function in [github/Hooks.tsx](src/github/Hooks.tsx)_.

-# Dev deployments
+# Dev Deployments

-KIE Sandbox allows for Dev deployments targeting OpenShift or simple Kubernetes clusters.
+KIE Sandbox allows for Dev Deployments targeting OpenShift or simple Kubernetes clusters.
 This is achieved by applying pre-defined [Kubernetes](src/devDeployments/services/resources/kubernetes/index.ts) and [OpenShift](src/devDeployments/services/resources/openshift/index.ts) resources for each provider.

 To apply those YAMLs the `k8s-yaml-to-apiserver-requests` library is used.
 It first maps the cluster API resources and then parses a YAML to make the required requests.
-This creates the resources at the Kubernetes cluster and return the resources created.
+This creates the resources at the Kubernetes cluster and returns the resources created.

-Dev deployments requires some information to be present on the resources metadata so that it can list and manage these resources, including a Dev deployment name, related workspace id and a created by tag with the value `kie-tools`.
+Dev Deployments require some information to be present on the resource's metadata so that it can list and manage these resources, including a Dev Deployment name, related workspace ID, and a created by tag with the value `kie-tools`.
 To make this easier a set of tokens is generated and can be used to interpolate variables inside the resource YAML.
 Here's an example:

 ```yaml
 kind: Deployment